sassoftware/viya4-monitoring-kubernetes/samples/ingress/README.md

 This sample demonstrates how to deploy monitoring and logging components configured with ingress instead of node ports.
 You can choose to use host-based or path-based routing.
-Host-based routing makes the monitoring applications (Prometheus, AlertManager, and Grafana) available by using different host names.
+Host-based routing makes the monitoring applications (Prometheus, Alertmanager, and Grafana) available by using different host names.
 Path-based routing allows the use of a common host name with a different path per application.